ZJUEarthData/DS_explore/chinese/stratification/readme.txt

 3. Construct a cross-validation class based on stratified sampling (take the multi-classifier constructed by SGD Classifier and the Linear Regressor as examples)

 Dataset:
-【Test_2.xlsx】: The TRUE VALUE column in the data set is the actual category information 【Test2_result.csv】: A data set containing clustering results obtained through clustering【clustering_test_202007121.ipynb】
+【data.xlsx】: The TRUE VALUE column in the data set is the actual category information 【data_after_clustering.csv】: A data set containing clustering results obtained through clustering【kmeans_ap_clustering.ipynb】

 Grading:
 It can be evaluated by the score of classification (or regression) model over stratified sampling/pure random sampling